JimFawcett/ReadmeAgent-Claude/README.md

 A Python-based agent that automatically generates professional README.md files for GitHub repositories with customizable templates.

+## Note

+In this repository, code and this README.md file were created by Anthropic Claude

 ## Features

 - **GitHub API Integration**: Fetches repository metadata automatically